scanamo/scanamo/docs/docs/dynamo-format.md

 ### Semi-automatic Derivation

-Scanamo offers a convenient way (semi-automoatic) to derive `DynamoFormat` in your code.
+Scanamo offers a convenient way (semi-automatic) to derive `DynamoFormat` in your code.
 Ex:

 ```scala mdoc:silent:reset